dtcenter/MET/docs/Users_Guide/config_options_tc.rst

 names ending in 'I' (e.g. AHWI).
 Search for corresponding tracks whose model name ends in '2' (e.g. AHW2) and apply the following logic:

-* "NONE" to do nothing.
+* NONE to do nothing.

-* "FILL" to create a copy of '2' track and rename it as 'I' only when the 'I' track does not already exist.
+* FILL to create a copy of '2' track and rename it as 'I' only when the 'I' track does not already exist.

-* "REPLACE" to create a copy of the '2' track and rename it as 'I' in all cases, replacing any 'I' tracks that may already exist.
+* REPLACE to create a copy of the '2' track and rename it as 'I' in all cases, replacing any 'I' tracks that may already exist.

 .. code-block:: none